numfocus/gsoc/2016/proposals/iso-hayate.md

 * Word embedding (as known as Word2Vec) is one of the major topics in natural language processing research and we can make it easily using Gensim.

-* However, we cannot update Word2Vec model after first training, so we have to retrain word2vec model every time you get the new data.
+* However, we cannot update Word2Vec model after first training, so we have to retrain Word2Vec model every time you get the new data.

-* Therefore, I want to try to add online learning feature to Gensim word2vec model.
+* Therefore, I want to try to add online learning feature to Gensim Word2Vec model.

 ## Technical Details

-* Online machine learning is a method which uses for stream data and update every time you get data.
-Vanilla word2vec train the model every time you get the data.
-The word usage continue to change so we need to update word2vec model constantly.
+* online machine learning is a method which uses for stream data and update every time you get data.
+Vanilla Word2Vec train the model every time you get the data.
+The word usage continue to change so we need to update Word2Vec model constantly.

 ## Schedule of Deliverables

 ### now -  May 24th (not GSoC period)

-* Understand Mikolov's papers [1][2][3] and Gensim word2vec architecture.
+* Understand Mikolov's papers [1][2][3] and Gensim Word2Vec architecture.

 ### May 25th -  June 7th

-* Read [Online Word2Vec for Gensim](http://rutumulkar.com/blog/2015/word2vec/)[4] and Gensim's issue [#435](https://github.com/piskvorky/gensim/pull/435) and [#615](https://github.com/piskvorky/gensim/pull/615) to develop online Word2Vec.
+* Read [online Word2Vec for Gensim](http://rutumulkar.com/blog/2015/word2vec/)[4] and Gensim's issue [#435](https://github.com/piskvorky/gensim/pull/435) and [#615](https://github.com/piskvorky/gensim/pull/615) to develop online Word2Vec.

 ### June 8th - June 21th